meltingice/CamanJS/README.md

 **HTML data attributes**

 * `data-caman-hidpi`: URL to the high resolution replacement image
-* `data-caman-hidpi-disabled`: HiDPI support is enabled by default, so add this attribute if you wish to disable it
+* `data-caman-hidpi-disabled`: HiDPI support is enabled by default, so add this attribute if you wish to force disable it

 ## Development